 Early changes may not disturb vision, but over time, cataracts will result in blurred, fuzzy, or cloudy vision, difficulty reading, and difficulty driving at night due to sensitivity to light and glare.
 People with advanced cataracts often say they feel as if they’re looking through a waterfall or a piece of wax paper.

 Currently, there is no medical treatment to reverse or prevent the development of cataracts.
 Once they form, the only way to achieve clear vision again is through cataract surgery.
-In your parents’ or grandparents’ day, cataract surgery was considered quite risky, required a lengthy hospital stay, and was usually postponed for as long as possible.
 Today, cataract surgery is a comfortable outpatient procedure that allows patients to avoid the inconvenience and expense of a hospital stay.
 In fact, most patients’ vision recovers well enough so that they may drive as quickly as the day after surgery.

-In addition to aging, injuries sustained to the eye, post-surgical complications, diseases like glaucoma or diabetes, smoking as well as excessive sun exposure are just some of the other major causes of cataract formation.
+In addition to aging, injuries sustained to the eye, smoking, excessive sun exposure and diseases like glaucoma or diabetes bare some major causes of cataract formation.
 Patients with cataracts may experience blurred, double, or cloudy vision, may have trouble distinguishing colors, and even experience halos around bright light.
 Generally a cataract diagnosis can be made through a comprehensive eye exam, which includes visual acuity test, slit lamp examination and a dilated eye examination.

 To learn more about cataract diagnosis and treatment options, please visit the American Academy of Ophthalmology.